snoopy-l/MAT/README.md

 It is an athletics track dataset, specifically tailored for multi-task detection, including:

 - 1000 images.
-- three kinds of annotations: (1) detection bounding boxes of people; (2) track line masks.
+- two kinds of annotations: (1) detection bounding boxes of people; (2) track line masks.